PATRIC3/p3_docs/docroot/webinar/comprehensive_genome_analysis.md

 # Recorded Webinar: Comprehensive Genome Analysis Service
-Starting with a set of reads, Use PATRIC's Comprehensive Genome Analysis Service to assemble, annotate, and provide summary analysis of the resulting annotated genome.
+Starting with a set of reads, use PATRIC's Comprehensive Genome Analysis Service to assemble, annotate, and provide a summary analysis of the resulting annotated genome.

 ## Description
 PATRIC’s new Comprehensive Genome Analysis Service provides a streamlined automated workflow that accepts raw reads and then performs a comprehensive analysis including assembly, annotation, identification of nearest neighbors, building a phylogenetic tree, and a basic comparative analysis that includes a subsystem summary.
 The service also indicates genome quality and provides quality statistics.